-Delivering to our clients is at the heart of what we do..
+Delivering innovative solutions to smallholder farmers is at the heart of what we do.
 We spoke to some of the farmers working with a selection of our partners as well as some of the partners themselves to hear their stories and find out more about how they have been faring.
 Here is a collection of their stories.

 Many smallholder farmers in Kenya depend on rainfall to grow crops to provide for their families, often supplementing that with any other income sources they can piece together, including small scale retail and day labor.
 It’s a lifestyle in which most are earning just enough to get by.
 Opportunities to get ahead — save, invest, expand — are limited or non-existent, exacerbated by weather patterns that can no longer depend on producing seasonal food and income.
 When rain is scarce and harvests fail, farmers have to look for other sources of income, and in the most desperate situations, sell off their assets.

 The weather is, however, not the only barrier to success.
 Farmers in rural communities lack access to financial products and resources to improve farming techniques.
 Instead, they rely on advice from neighbors and family.
 Additionally, local suppliers frequently sell counterfeit inputs, like seeds, which are low-quality and underperforming.
 Other vital inputs, like fertilizers, medicine and pesticides, are often too expensive or unavailable.